HenriqueBBrum/Pre-filtering-Simulator/README.md

 This project is a simulator for pre-filtering packets to a NIDS based on the NIDS' own rules.

-It also compares this proposal against others such as packet sampling.
+It also compares the pre-filtering idea against packet sampling.